Kipkay: History

 Kipkay posts how-to videos demonstrating how people might re-engineer common household items, such as a flashlight or sunglasses, to show how they might acquire more power or usefulness.
-Kipkay now has his own show on Youtoo TV which is a channel offered by Road Runner Cable.
-As of June, 2019, his YouTube videos combined have reached over 697,000,000 views, with over 2.6 million subscribers.
+Kipkay had his own show on Youtoo TV which is a channel offered by Road Runner Cable.
+As of March 2024, his YouTube videos combined have reached over 718,000,000 views, with over 2.4 million subscribers.

 He was interviewed on WJR Radio in 2008, and was heard on the show Videomaker.
 Kip appeared on the DIY Network TV show Garage Mahal and the Home Theatre Garage.
 His videos have been featured on the TV show Brink.